 Determining your ideal protein intake can be challenging.
 Studies have shown that many factors affect the quantity of protein your body requires on a daily basis, such as:

 Keep in mind, too, that your muscle mass to fat ratio differs from your body mass index (BMI).
 It's entirely possible to be quite thin and still have high levels of fat compared to lean muscle, which increases the likelihood that you'll develop age-related sarcopenia.

 According to findings published in Current Opinion in Clinical Nutrition and Metabolic Care, eating between 25 grams and 30 grams of protein with each meal "maximally stimulates muscle protein synthesis in both young and older adults."
-The authors noted, however, that when elderly subjects consumed protein and carbohydrates together or ate less than 20 grams of protein per meal, that blunted muscle protein synthesis.
+The authors noted, however, that when elderly subjects consumed protein and carbohydrates together or ate fewer than 20 grams of protein per meal, muscle protein synthesis was blunted.

 Choosing the right protein sources will ensure each gram does the most work.
 When it comes to selecting protein sources, there's one element you should pay the closest attention to: their amino acid content.
 If you're aging and seeking to combat muscle wasting, you'll benefit the most from increasing your intake of an amino acid called leucine.

 Why Leucine Matters So Much